-This series of paths stretch over 500km, from the Ile de Noimoutiers to Saint-Gilles-Croix de Vie.
+This series of paths stretch over 500km, from Ile de Noirmoutiers to Saint-Gilles-Croix de Vie.

 This restoration also included the creation of parking plots adorned with flowerbeds and trees and art works.

-La Baigneuse, a sculpture by Henry Murail, stands at the end of the Avenue de la Mer, the town’s main street.
+La Baigneuse, a sculpture by Henry Murail, stands at the end of Avenue de la Mer, the resort’s road that runs along the seashore.

-A second sculpture representing three birds stands opposite the Tourist office.
+You’ll find a second sculpture representing three birds opposite the Tourist office.

-Most seafront buildings are contemporary, however, you’ll still find, here and there, a charming Art Deco facade.
+Most seafront buildings are contemporary, however, you’ll still find, here and there, an original Art Deco facade.